Leviticus Chapter 3 Summary

 Discussion Questions for Leviticus, Chapter 3

-3. Both the atonement offering and the peace offering requires the person making the offering to kill the animal in the presence of Aaron or his sons.
+3. Both the atonement offering and the peace offering require the person making the offering to kill the animal in the presence of Aaron or his sons.
 Why can't the person making the offering kill the animal away from the temple and bring it to the temple?

 4. Leviticus 3:16-17 states that the blood and fat of the offering are the Lord's.
-These are parts of the animal many people do not eat.
+These are parts of the animal that many people do not eat.
 Why would the Lord desire them?

-5. Kidneys were known to be the seat of emotions and decision making in ancient Israel.
+5. Kidneys were known to be the seat of emotions and decision-making in ancient Israel.
 What is the significance of burning the kidneys in a peace offering in Leviticus 3?

-6. Looking at Leviticus 1 and Leviticus 3 and sacrificing animals on the altar, there are certain parts of each animal that is to be burnt as a food offering to God.
+6. Looking at Leviticus 1 and Leviticus 3 and sacrificing animals on the altar, there are certain parts of each animal that are to be burnt as a food offering to God.
 Why does God need a food offering?

 8. There are actually three types of peace offerings, one being a thanksgiving offering that also includes unleavened cakes.
 How is the peace offering similar to our Thanksgiving meal in November?
 Do you think the Puritans were aware of the thanksgiving peace offering?
 How should this affect our holiday celebration today?